kisslinux/kisslinux.github.io/index2.md

 The word "simple" has many different interpretations in this context, is the distribution simple to use, simple to develop or simple in its implementation?
 Further the phrase "simple to use" differs depending on the person.

-Users with a prior knowledge of Linux and basic programming skills will find KISS simple in all three examples given above.
-A user without prior knowledge may see KISS as the exact opposite.
+Users with a prior knowledge of Linux and basic programming skills will find this distribution simple in all three examples given above.
+A user without prior knowledge may see this distribution as the exact opposite.

 The more code and documentation you add to a project, the more time it takes to maintain it and the risk of things going awry rises.
 Code *is* weight, we must stay light.